Matanlaza89/Matanlaza89/README.md

-Graduated in Electronics Engineering specializing in embedded computer systems, ranked in the top quarter, and looking for a Junior position as an FPGA Engineer.
+Graduated in Electronics Engineering specializing in embedded computer systems, ranked in the top quarter, and [Icons 🎯]looking for a Junior position as an FPGA Engineer.

 You can contact me on: